Mesa Oil Field

 The Mesa Oil Field is an abandoned oil field entirely within the city limits of Santa Barbara, California, in the United States.
-Discovered in 1929, it was quickly developed and quickly declined, as it proved to be but a relatively small accumulation of oil in a single geologic formation.
+Discovered in 1929, it was quickly developed and quickly declined, as it proved to be but a relatively small accumulation of oil in a single geological formation.
 While the field was active in the 1930s, residential development in most of the Mesa neighborhood of Santa Barbara came to a halt.
 The field included two major productive areas with a total surface extent of only 210 acre, and produced 3700000 oilbbl of oil during its brief lifetime.

 Geographic setting

 The Mesa neighborhood of Santa Barbara, showing the approximate center of the field's main area of production.
 In the 1930s there were no houses here, but dozens of oil derricks.

 The field occupied a small area on a mesa to the west of the Santa Barbara Harbor, within the limits of the City of Santa Barbara, now the location of the neighborhood known as "The Mesa".
 The mesa from which the neighborhood takes its name is about 2 mi long from west to east and about 3000 ft across from north to south.
 The northern boundary is Lavigia Hill, which rises north of Cliff Drive; some of the oil wells were drilled on the southern slopes.
 The southern boundary of the mesa is the abrupt drop-off at the cliff overlooking the ocean.
 The cliffs rise 120 ft above the beach at the western end of the mesa, gradually diminishing in height to only 40 ft at the eastern end, near Santa Barbara City College.
 Prior to the oil field being developed, the flat top of the mesa was farmland, with one imposing former residence, the abandoned and earthquake-damaged "Dibblee Castle" built at the eastern end, overlooking Santa Barbara harbor.

 Climate in the area is Mediterranean, with mild, sometimes rainy winters and dry summers, with the temperature moderated by ocean breezes and a morning marine layer.
 Freezes are extremely rare.
 Mean annual temperature is approximately 60 °F, and the growing season is year-round.

 Numerous other oil fields exist within the region.
 The Summerland Oil Field, location of the world's first offshore oil wells into the ocean, is about 7 mi to the east of the field; the large Ellwood Oil Field is about 10 mi to the west.
 Approximately seven miles to the southeast in the Santa Barbara Channel is the Dos Cuadras Oil Field, source of the 1969 Santa Barbara oil spill.